Univeracity/limitlesslibrary/docs/MANAGED-SERVICE.md

 service result 1.3 artifacts remain format-blind and therefore stop at opaque staging.

-The current `limitless.service-query-result/1.4` contract binds that format, its vendor media type, and a positive byte length into the signed artifact descriptor and is advertised by discovery and requested by default.
-The connector streams no more
-than 64 MiB into a mode-0600 temporary file, hashes and counts bounded chunks, requires the response headers and signed descriptor to agree, and publishes by no-replace hard link only after verification.
+The current `limitless.service-query-result/1.5` contract binds that format, its vendor media type, a positive byte length, and its public-edge or protected-capability delivery mode into the signed artifact descriptor.
+It is advertised by discovery and requested by default.
+The connector streams no more than 64 MiB into a mode-0600 temporary file, hashes and counts bounded chunks, requires the response headers and signed descriptor to agree, and publishes by no-replace hard link only after verification.
 Interrupted or mismatched streams leave no destination.
 Parsing and receiver-native installation remain separate explicit adapter responsibilities.

 ## Explicit anonymous publication